Home

 2 - RAM

 RAM stands for Random Access Memory.
-The story here is simple - more is definitely better.
+The story here is simple:

 Memory is cheap and the added juice will make all the difference as you get into more complex audio functions.